COVID: Testing Of Asymptomatic Cal Football Players Questioned By UCSF Doctor - 'Did Not Need To Get To This Point'

 BERKELEY (KPIX 5) – As the Cal football program postponed this weekend’s game against USC following after 44 players tested positive for COVID-19, an infectious expert at UCSF questions testing those who were asymptomatic.

-Dr. Monica Gandhi from UCSF says this is case where some of the guidelines haven’t been updated.
-Gandhi adds the big fail here was that those in the football program who were asymptomatic and fully vaccinated were tested.READ MORE: Wiggins Scores 35, Warriors Defeat T-Wolves For 10th Win Of Season
+Dr. Monica Gandhi from UCSF said this is case where some of the guidelines haven’t been updated.
+Gandhi adds the big fail here was that those in the football program who were asymptomatic and fully vaccinated were tested.READ MORE: Longtime San Ramon Roller Skating Rink To Shut Down After Nearly 50 Years

 “I have zero panic whatsoever as a public health person, as an infectious disease doctor, of 44 healthy people who are fully vaccinated who may have a little virus in their nose on a highly sensitive test,” Gandhi told KPIX 5 Wednesday.
 “It is not an outbreak, it does not mean they got sick, and it does not mean the vaccines don’t work.
 It means that our public health strategy in this case was off and they were doing mass testing of people who didn’t need it.”